lorin/messiness/README.md

 [A City Is Not A Tree](https://www.patternlanguage.com/archive/cityisnotatree.html) by Christopher Alexander (paper, 1965)

+[The Systems Bible: The Beginner's Guide to Systems Large and Small](https://www.amazon.com/Systems-Bible-Beginners-Guide-Large/dp/0961825170/) (originally published as *Systemantics*) by John Gall (book, 1975)

 ## Modeling messy data

 [Data and Reality: A Timeless Perspective on Perceiving and Managing information in Our Imprecise World](https://www.amazon.com/Data-Reality-Perspective-Perceiving-Information-ebook/dp/B0086WGJ7W) by William Kent (book, 1978).
 Get the second edition if you can find it.